Battle of White Mountain: Aftermath

 Painting celebrating the Catholic victory, by Anton Stevens (c.
 1610–1675).
 In the upper part there is Our Lady of Victory surrounded by saints; in the lower left-hand corner there is the victorious Emperor Ferdinand II with his son Ferdinand III and the Bohemian lion.

 With the Bohemian army destroyed, Tilly entered Prague and the revolt collapsed.
 King Frederick fled the country with his wife Elizabeth after only a year on the throne (gaining him the mocking nickname the Winter King).
 Forty-seven leaders of the insurrection were put on trial, and twenty-seven of them were executed in Prague's Old Town Square on what came to be called the "Old Town Square execution".
 Amongst those executed were Kryštof Harant and Jan Jesenius.
 Today, 27 crosses have been laid into the cobblestones as a tribute to those executed.
 An estimated five-sixths of the Bohemian nobility went into exile soon after the Battle of White Mountain, and their properties were confiscated.

 There remained a strong Protestant army in Silesia under the command of Johann Georg von Brandenburg, Duke of Krnov, which continued fighting the Imperial army in Moravia and in what today is Slovakia until 1623.

 In 1621, the Emperor ordered all Calvinists and other non-Lutherans to leave the realm in three days or to convert to Catholicism.
 In 1622, he forbade practice of the Lutheran faith.
 In 1626, he ordered all Lutherans (most of whom had not been involved in the revolt) to convert or else leave the country.
 By 1627, Archbishop Harrach of Prague and Jaroslav Borzita of Martinice set out to convert the heretics, as they were termed, by peaceful means; most Bohemians converted, but a significant Protestant minority remained.

 Spanish troops, seeking to encircle their rebellious Dutch provinces, seized the Palatinate lands.
 With the prospect of Protestantism being overrun in Germany, Denmark entered the struggle.
 Sweden was to join the Protestant forces in 1630.

 The population in the Lands of the Bohemian Crown declined by about a third until the end of the war.

-The result of the 1620 battle brought two centuries of recatholicization of the Czech lands and the decline of the Czech-speaking aristocracy and elite as well as the Czech language (accompanied with the growing influence of German-speaking elites), a process that was slowed by the Czech National Revival starting in the late 18th century.
+The result of the 1620 battle brought two centuries of recatholicization of the Czech lands and the decline of the Czech-speaking aristocracy and elite as well as the Czech language (accompanied with the growing influence of Catholic German-speaking elites led by the Austrian Habsburg aristocracy), a process that was slowed by the Czech National Revival starting in the late 18th century.
 Czech nationalist historians and writers such as Alois Jirásek have referred to the 17th and 18th century in the Czech lands as the Dark Age.